nightsky78/Linux_Server_Project/README.md

 https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps very closely in order to get this done.
 If you do not do this properly the app does not find the modules.

+3. Setup Postgresql

+3.1 install postgresql with apt-get

+3.2 create databases requiered for the catalog project and added some data.

+3.3 created a new user with access catalog, granted select rights to the catalog user.

+3.4 Checked that access to DB is not possible from outside the linux server (localhost)